friday27/backend-dev/leetcode_note.md

 1184\.
 Distance Between Bus Stops
 1232\.
 Check If It Is a Straight Line （[三點共線行列式](https://xyzghio.xyz/threePointInlineDiscriminance/), or you can compare slopes)
 1277\.
 Count Square Submatrices with All Ones **(Review)**
+1323\.
+Maximum 69 Number
+1342\.
+Number of Steps to Reduce a Number to Zero
+1346\.
+Check If N and Its Double Exist (To be improved)
+1351\.
+Count Negative Numbers in a Sorted Matrix (To be improved)
+1356\.
+Sort Integers by The Number of 1 Bits
 1365\.
 How Many Numbers Are Smaller Than the Current Number
 1380\.
 Lucky Numbers in a Matrix
 1394\.
 Find Lucky Integer in an Array (To be improved)
+1396\.
+Design Underground System
 1436\.
 Destination City
 1441\.
 Build an Array With Stack Operations
 1448\.
 Count Good Nodes in Binary Tree